 If you are not allocated a capped place, but meet the residency and course eligibility criteria the PTA of £862.50 will be paid to you in a lump sum at the beginning of your academic year once we receive enrollment information from your university.

-If the agency offering your placement will also be contributing towards any travel costs you incur whilst carrying this out, this will not affect your entitlement to the PTA or bursary.
+If the organisation providing your placement will be contributing to your travel costs, this will not affect your entitlement to the PTA or bursary.

 Additional elements for students attending postgraduate courses